-- 1. Staff who understand what to do when children do not attend regularly - Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions). - Staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage.
+- 1. Staff who understand what to do when children do not attend regularly - 2.
+Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions). - 3.
+Staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage. - 4.
+Procedures to inform the local authority when we plan to take pupils off-roll when they:

-- 4. Procedures to inform the local authority when we plan to take pupils off-roll when they: - a)leave school to be home educated - b)move away from the school's location - c)remain medically unfit beyond compulsory school age - d)are in custody for four months or more (and will not return to school afterwards); or - e)are permanently excluded
+a)leave school to be home educated

+b)move away from the school's location

+c)remain medically unfit beyond compulsory school age

+d)are in custody for four months or more (and will not return to school afterwards); or e)are permanently excluded

-We will ensure that pupils who are expected to attend the school, but fail to take up the place will be referred to the local authority by submitting the PCC TINA (Transfer IN not arrived) online form.
+We will ensure that pupils who are expected to attend the school, but fail to take up the place will be referred to the local authority.
 When a pupil leaves the school, we will record the name of the pupil's new school and their expected start date.

-The DSL will monitor pupil attendance, and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities.A CME form is submitted to the EWO for children who are on part time timetables agreed with other agencies.
+The DSL will monitor pupil attendance, and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day or for prolonged periods of time.
+The DSL will always consider the statutory guidance: Children Missing Education - Statutory Guidance for Local Authorities.

-The school will also submit an safeguarding form to the LA, should parents select to home educate their child.
+A CME form is submitted to the LA for children who are on part time timetables agreed with other agencies.
+The school will also submit a safeguarding form to the LA, should parents select to home educate their child.